 - by contacting Masterton District Council on 06 370 6300 or [email protected]

-At the beginning of the Community Wellbeing, Infrastructural Services, Strategic Planning & Policy committees and Council meetings, a period is available for those who wish to speak or comment on any matter relevant to the committee or council meeting in question.
+At the beginning of the Infrastructure and Services Committee and Council meetings, a period is available for those who wish to speak or comment on any matter relevant to the committee or council meeting in question.
 People who wish to speak should contact Harriet Kennedy, Governance Advisor/Committee Secretariat by calling 370 6300 or emailing [email protected].

 Public forums are a defined period of time, usually at the start of an ordinary meeting, which, at the discretion of a meeting, is put aside for the purpose of public input.
 Public forums are designed to enable members of the public to bring matters, not necessarily on the meeting’s agenda, to the attention of the local authority.